LilithElina/CPANG19/pages/toy_examples.md

 ### Constructing and viewing your first graphs

-Like many other toolkits, vg is comes with many different subcommands.
+Like many other toolkits, vg comes with many different subcommands.
 First we will use `vg construct` to build our first graph.
 Run it without parameters to get information on its usage:

 	vg construct

-Let's construct a graph from just one sequence in file `tiny/tiny.fa`, which looks like this:
+Let's construct a graph from just the one sequence in file `tiny/tiny.fa`, which looks like this:

 	>x
 	CAAATAAGGCTTGGAAATTTTCTGGAGTTCTATTATATTCCAACTCTCTG

 To construct a graph, run

-	vg construct -r tiny/tiny.fa -m 32 >tiny.ref.vg
+	vg construct -r tiny/tiny.fa -m 32 > tiny.ref.vg

 This will create a (very boring) graph that just consists of a linear chain of nodes, each with 32 characters.